DallasTrinkle/Onsager/README.txt

 Many of the subpackages within Onsager are support for the main attraction, which is in OnsagerCalc.
 An example of how to use the OnsagerCalc pieces is shown in fivefreq.py, which computes the well-known five-frequency model for vacancy- mediated solute transport in an FCC lattice.
-With some small modifications,
+It can very easily be modified to use a different lattice / NNvect set.

+The tests for the package are include in test; tests.py will run all of the tests in the directory with verbosity level 2.
+This can be time-consuming (on the order of tens of minutes) to run all tests.

 Contributors
 ============